Writing Chinese characters

 xiegou stroke

-The character for I; me contains both a ti stroke and a xie gou 斜钩 stroke.
-It consists of the radical for hand shǒu on the left combined with spear on the right.
+The character for I, me contains both a ti stroke and a xie gou 斜钩 stroke.
+It has the radical for hand shǒu on the left combined with spear on the right.
 The xie gou stroke is the first part of the character to be painted.
 It starts at the top and is then angled down and then right with a hook at the end.
 The brush is lifted off quickly to make the hook while still moving right.

 pinggou stroke